-Each year the orchestra gives three concerts in Sheffield, normally two in Firth Hall at the University of Sheffield and one at High Storrs School.
-Our concert programme usually includes a concerto and it is the orchestra’s policy to work with and provide a performance opportunity for young professional musicians who are just starting out in their careers as concert soloists.
+Each year the orchestra gives three concerts in Sheffield, usually in Firth Hall at the University of Sheffield, plus other locations such as All Saints Church, Ecclesall or St Andrew’s Church, Psalter Lane.
+Our concert programme usually includes a concerto and the orchestra has, over many years, provided a platform for young aspiring musicians.
+Many of these have gone on to become national and international concert artists.
 The relatively small size of our orchestra enables us to be adventurous with our wide-ranging and innovative repertoire from the baroque to the present day.

-The Sheffield Chamber Orchestra regularly includes contemporary music in its concert programmes.
-In addition to performing existing works by contemporary composers, in the last few years the orchestra has commissioned new music by Stephen Dodgson, Arthur Butterworth, and most recently, Leo Birtwhistle and Ed Bennett as well as Sheffield-based composers Chris Wiltshire and Ray Hensher.
-As such, the variety of music performed by the orchestra is unique in the Sheffield region.
+The Sheffield Chamber Orchestra also includes contemporary music in its concert programmes from time to time.
+So, in addition to performing works from the established and acknowledged greats, in previous years the orchestra has performed new works by Stephen Dodgson, Arthur Butterworth, and most recently, Leo Birtwhistle and Ed Bennett as well as Sheffield-based composers Chris Wiltshire and Ray Hensher.

 The Orchestra is a member of Making Music, (formerly the National Federation of Music Societies) whose aim is to represent and support amateur and semi-professional music groups, including orchestras and music promoters throughout the UK.
 Making Music represents over 130,000 musicians and music lovers in the UK and is a source of finance for its members via subsidies for young concert artists and project funding.